 dark chocolate ganache filling

-- To make the dark chocolate ganache filling, break apart the dark chocolate into small pieces and place in a medium-size (preferably glass) mixing bowl.
+- Break apart the dark chocolate into small pieces and place into a medium-size (preferably glass) mixing bowl.
 Add in the sliced unsalted butter, but don’t stir together just yet!

 - In a medium-size sauce pan, bring the heavy whipping cream to a near boil.
 Remove from heat and stir in the chocolate liqueur.

 - Immediately pour over top of the dark chocolate pieces and sliced unsalted butter.
 Cover loosely with a sheet of aluminum foil and let sit for 2-3 minutes at room temperature.

 - Remove the foil and mix the dark chocolate ganache mixture together with a spatula until it’s nice and smooth.
 You can use a whisk after the chocolate has melted to continue mixing, if you prefer.
 If you need to heat up the mixture to allow all the butter and chocolate to melt, you can do so in the microwave for 15-30 seconds at 50% power.
 This is why I recommend using a glass bowl instead of metal.

 - Pour the dark chocolate filling into the gingersnap tart pan and smooth out the top with a spatula or an offset spatula.
 If you have any leftover cookies from the crust, you can break them up into small crumbs and sprinkle over the top.
 If you're making the chocolate curls, add these after the tart has chilled and set.